 After hitting rock bottom in 2010 we decided we need to make a change in our finances.
 I took the lead as I managed our money at that time.
 I balanced the checkbook, paid the bills etc.

 I began to educate myself about personal finance.
 I figured there had to be some secret to it all that I had overlooked.

 What I found was that it was pretty much common sense, spend less then you make, have a plan, prioritize needs over wants, etc.

 I began to share this information with my wife.
 We talked about the end goal of being debt-free and have a surplus to build wealth.

 After seeing how doable getting out of debt can be I wanted to share our success with others.
 I’m sure there are other families in the same situation as us.
 I figured a blog would be a good way to share our journey, and as well as keep us focused on our plan.

-I decided on Debt Discipline as a name because I believe you need to have discipline to change you bad habits, to stop over spending to achieve your goal of being debt free.
+I decided on Debt Discipline as a name because I believe you need to have the discipline to change your bad habits, to stop overspending to achieve your goal of being debt-free.

 How did you get everyone on board?